julia-mueller/bioprinter/README.md

 As for now it is important that exactly those arguments follow the argument <line.

 ## Write Parameterfiles
 The parameterfile must be a .yaml file which can be written with a simple texteditor.
-The name should contain the date and the name of the svg file which should be used.
+We recommend that the name should contain the date and the name of the svg file which should be used.

---> The format should be: yyyy-mm-dd-'name_of_svg_file'.yaml
-(IS THIS RELEVANT OR ONLY UP TO SOMEONES COMFORT? würds löschen, wenn es keinen unterschied macht, vielleicht wollen leute das auch nach Initialen+Datum oder ähnliches benennen)

 It should contain all the following paramters: